U.S. DEPARTMENT OF STATE

 Overview of Small Grants Program

 Proposals are accepted on an ongoing basis and will be considered pending the availability of funds.
-A few times a year, the Embassy convenes grant panels to make priority funding decisions, and the next submission deadline for priority review is January 31, 2021.
+A few times a year, U.S. Embassy Singapore convenes grant panels to make priority funding decisions, and the next submission deadline for priority review is January 31, 2021.

 Proposals should be submitted a minimum of two months before the start of the activity for which funding is being sought, but applications can be submitted anytime.
 The Public Affairs Section may request revisions or additional materials related to the application.
 Funding of grants is subject to the availability of funds.

 Purpose of Small Grants

 To support organizations or individuals that engage Singaporeans in activities that strengthen ties between the United States and Singapore or the region.
 All programs must include an American cultural element, or connection with American experts, organizations, or institutions in fields that will promote increased understanding of U.S. policies, perspectives, or values.